“Highlights of Ancient Egypt”

 Day-by-Day Itinerary

-Book this itinerary as a PRIVATE TOUR with the DATES of YOUR CHOICE
+You can also book this itinerary as a PRIVATE TOUR with the DATES of YOUR CHOICE

 Welcome to Egypt!
 A representative will meet you at Cairo airport and bring you to our hotel and get you checked in.
-Dinner is on your own.

 US, UK, and Canadian citizens do not need to obtain a visa for Egypt in advance.
 Tourist visas are issued upon arrival at Cairo airport.
 Obtaining a visa online is not recommended.
 There are a number of scam websites offering this service.

-DAY 2 – Sunday, March 12: Saqqara – Step Pyramid, Teti Pyramid, Old Kingdom tombs.
+DAY 2 – Monday, January 18, 2027: Saqqara – Step Pyramid, Teti Pyramid, Old Kingdom tombs.
 Flight from Cairo to Luxor.

 We have a late lunch in the Saqqara area before taking the trip back to Cairo airport where we board our flight to Luxor.
 Here we settle into our hotel for the next three nights.